Leonamrsm/DS-em-Producao/README.md

 Rossmann is one of the largest drug store chains in Europe with around 56,200 employees and more than 4000 stores.[1](https://www.retail-index.com/sectors/personalcareretailersineurope.aspx) In 2019 Rossmann had more than €10 billion turnover in Germany, Poland, Hungary, the Czech Republic, Turkey, Albania, Kosovo and Spain.

-Store managers were tasked with predicting their daily sales for up to six weeks in advance.
+Store managers were tasked with predicting their daily sales for up to six weeks in advance, in order to define a budget for stores renovation.
 It is believed that sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.
 This task was assigned to the Data Science team of the whole chain, who must model the historical database in order to generate the desired forecasting.

 The [database](https://www.kaggle.com/c/rossmann-store-sales) spans around 2.5 years in time (between 2013 and 2015) and 1115 stores in total.